john-itcsolutions/cheirrs/README.md

 https://github.com/elastos/Elastos.Essentials

-You would also require some dev tools and the openjdk for Java:
+You would also require some dev tools and the openjdk for Java, as well as nodejs@12.x:

 ```
 # Base requirements